gem/oq-engine/doc/adv-manual/general.rst

 Extracting disaggregation outputs
 ---------------------------------

-Disaggregation outputs are particularly complex and they are stored in datastore in different ways depending on the engine version.
+Disaggregation outputs are particularly complex and they are stored in the datastore in different ways depending on the engine version.
 Here we will give a few examples for the Disaggregation Demo, which has the flag ``individual_rlzs`` set.
 If you run the demos with a recent enough version